GetTheFlightOut/GTFO-FE/README.md

 ## Acknowledgments

 Thank you to [Alyssa Bull](https://github.com/alyssabull/) [![LinkedIn][linkedin-shield]](https://www.linkedin.com/in/alyssa-bull/) and Bailey Dunning [![LinkedIn][linkedin-shield]](https://www.linkedin.com/in/baileydunning/) for your advice and help on styling!

+And thank you to Ian Douglas and Dione Wilson for being such amazing instructors and guiding us through this project!

 <!-- MARKDOWN LINKS -->
 [linkedin-shield]: https://img.shields.io/badge/-LinkedIn-black.svg?style=flat-square&logo=linkedin&colorB=555